Space Battleship Yamato 2202 interview arrives with Keyman actor

 Kamiya: A Garmillas man riding on Yamato…and you still don’t know what he’s thinking.
 For everyone seeing Chapter 4, I don’t think it’s possible to feel anything beyond that.
 I don’t think I should say anything about the future.
-I heard from Director Habara and [Writer] Harutoshi Fukui that they would make use of Kiman in Chapter 5.
+I heard from Director Habara and [Writer] Harutoshi Fukui that they would make use of Keyman in Chapter 5.
 But what I can say up to Chapter 4 is…he’s a suspicious person from Garmillas.
 (Laughs)

 Nobuyoshi Habara, director

 Interviewer: Mr. Habara, what’s your perspective on Keyman played by Mr. Kamiya?

 Habara: From the stage where I read the script, I heard Keyman’s lines in Hiroshi Kamiya’s voice, and at the time of recording he became Keyman more than I imagined, so I am very satisfied.

 Interviewer: In past interviews you’ve said, “I only heard Kamiya’s voice when I read Keyman’s lines in the script.”
 Mr. Kamiya, what do you think of that story?

 Kamiya: As an actor, I’m happy to have that favor.
 This connection to the work could be called a once-in-a-lifetime chance, and I always hate breaking up when a project is over.
 (Laughs) There’s great joy in being able to work with a staff I like so much.
 Director Habara came to know my voice through the audition for Break Blade (theatrical anime, 2010-11), and I was able to get a role in that work.